stho32/SQL-Optimization/README.md

   - Applying scalar functions to many rows results in row-by-row processing, which is inefficient.

 - **Ideas to Improve Performance:**
-  - Convert scalar functions to views where possible.
+  - Convert scalar functions to views or table valued functions where possible.
   - Cache values in variables to avoid repeated calculations.

 #### 2. CASE Statements